When my dad was undergoing treatment, he lost his appetite.

 His favorite go-to meal became my asparagus soup.

 I’ll be honest.
-Since he passed away almost eight years ago, I haven’t been able to make it.
+Since he passed away, I haven’t been able to make it.

 But one evening we were having friends over for dinner.